identitatem/idp-mgmt-operator/README.md

 2. Select the OAuth App you had created above

-3. Correct the `Authorization callback URL` with the generated value from the `generates-cr.sh` script.
+3. Correct the `Authorization callback URL` with the value displayed in the `Authorization callback URL` output produced from running the `generates-cr.sh` script.

 4. Click `Update application`